To better understand corneal transplantation and why this procedure is performed, continue reading.

 Healing will occur over a continuous period of six to twelve months.
 You will visit your doctor for scheduled examinations to address your progress during this time.

 Although problems after surgery are rare, they can still occur.
 Infection, bleeding, loss of vision, double vision, high intraocular pressure, and corneal graft rejections are possible.
 Rarely, the failure of the tissue to adapt to the recipient’s eye can occur.
-Note, these issues can be treated successfully with prompt medical attention.
+Note, that these issues can be treated successfully with prompt medical attention.
 Maintain appointments with your specialist to ensure the stability of the eye post-procedure.

 It will take your eye time to adjust before it can focus properly.
 Over time, your vision will improve gradually; however, you will likely require corrective glasses or contact lenses.
 Your doctor will determine when it is appropriate for you to resume driving.